Vadzim-Stsiapanau/spark_demo/README.md

 python --version
 ```
 command.
-After install all staff you need like jupyter notebook, pandas, numpy, pyspark(you can easily find guides in the Web).
+After this install jupyter notebook, pandas, numpy, pyspark(you can easily find guides in the Web) and all other staff you need.

 ### Msvcr100.dll